 In the 1780s, Pierre Vial, originally from Lyons, was employed by the Spanish government.
 Vial pioneered the overland trail from St. Louis to Santa Fe.

 In the late 1700s, in the wake of the revolution in Saint-Domingue (now Haiti), many French people left the island, and some of them ended up in New Mexico.

 Fur trappers and merchants came to New Mexico in the early 1800s.
 French and French-Canadians controlled the fur trade, making up 80% of the traders, with Taos one of their main centers.

 The French presence was significant on the Santa Fe Trail, along which French was commonly spoken.
-In the mid-1880s, French-Canadian François-Xavier Aubry set a record for the fastest journey yet, traveling the 800 miles between Santa Fe and Independence, Missouri in just five-and-a-half days.
+In 1848, French-Canadian François-Xavier Aubry set a record for the fastest journey yet, traveling the 800 miles between Santa Fe and Independence, Missouri in just five-and-a-half days.

 From 1850 until 1914, the French dominated New Mexico’s Catholic Church.
 The first New Mexico bishop, Jean-Baptiste Lamy, recruited legions of French priests to come to New Mexico, a tradition upheld by the succeeding four French archbishops.

 In the 1860s, men of French origin fought in New Mexico on both sides of the Civil War.
 After France’s failed attempt to take over Mexico in 1867, a few French soldiers stayed behind and made their way to New Mexico.

 From the mid-1870s to the early 1900s, French families came to New Mexico, and played major roles in business, agriculture and the wine industry.
 They settled in Las Vegas, Santa Fe, Albuquerque and Socorro, in the largest towns along the Rio Grande, and in many smaller places.